butikofer/coding_a_basic_blockchain/README.md

 ## Usage

-Included are Pipfiles that can be used by `pipenv` to setup your environment.
-Other tools can be used as well as long as Python 3.7, and the other dependencies mentioned in the `Pipfile`, are installed.
+Included is a `Pipfile` and `requirements.txt` that can be used by `pipenv` or `pip` to setup your environment.
+Other tools can be used as long as Python 3.7, and the other dependencies mentioned in the `Pipfile`, are installed.

-For example, using `pipenv`:
+Using `pipenv`:

 ```
 cd <CLONED DIR>